AIFame/api.review-sentinel.nas/README.md

-# OSChat
+# api.review-sentinel.nas

-Open source chatbot that helps user in their experience

-The OS Chat project aims to develop a chatbot using OpenAI's GPT (Generative Pre-trained Transformer) language model and a vector database.
-The goal is to create a chatbot that can interact with users and provide responses based on natural language understanding and generation.

-The chatbot's functionality will be specifically tailored to handle conversations related to documents`(PDF, markdowns, html)`.
-Users will be able to ask questions, seek information, or request assistance regarding docs-related topics.
-The chatbot will utilize the capabilities of GPT to comprehend user inputs and generate informative and contextually appropriate responses.

 ## Prerequisites

-To run the OS-Chat project, you need to have the following prerequisites:
+To run  project, you need to have the following prerequisites:

 - Python (version 3.10 or higher) installed on your machine.
 - The necessary Python packages and dependencies installed.
 You can find the required packages in the `requirements.txt`